2022 Illinois House of Representatives election: District 105

+Tipsword won the nomination and faced no other ballot-listed candidates in the general election.

 District 106

-The district has been represented by Republican Tom Bennett since January 14, 2015.
+The district had been represented by Republican Tom Bennett since January 14, 2015.
 Bennett was re-elected unopposed in 2020.
+He faced no other ballot-listed candidates in the general election.

 District 107

-The district has been represented by Republican Blaine Wilhour since January 9, 2019.
-Wilhour was moved to another district during redistricting.
-102nd district Representative Brad Halbrook is running in this seat.
+The district had been represented by Republican Blaine Wilhour since January 9, 2019.
+Wilhour was re-elected with 75.9% of the vote in 2020.
+He was redistricted to the 110th Representative district and won re-election in his new boundaries.
+102nd Representative district state representative Brad Halbrook was the Republican nominee and faced no other ballot-listed candidates in the general election.

 District 108

-The district has been represented by Republican Charles Meier since January 9, 2013.
+The district had been represented by Republican Charles Meier since January 9, 2013.
 Meier was re-elected with 73.8% of the vote in 2020.
-Meier is running in a neighboring district.
-Former state representative Wayne Rosenthal is running for the Republican nomination.
-Wayne Rosenthal.
+He was redistricted to the 109th Representative district and won re-election in his new boundaries.
+Former state representative Wayne Rosenthal was the Republican nominee and faced no other ballot-listed candidates in the general election.

 District 109

-The district has been represented by Republican Adam Niemerg since January 13, 2021.
+The district had been represented by Republican Adam Niemerg since January 13, 2021.
 Niemerg was re-elected with 82.2% of the vote in 2020.
-Niemerg is running in a neighboring district.
-108th district Representative Charlie Meier is running in this seat.
+He was redistricted to the 102nd Representative district and won re-election in his new boundaries.
+108th Representative district state representative Charles Meier was the Republican nominee and faced no other ballot-listed candidates in the general election.

 District 110

-The district has been represented by Republican Chris Miller since January 9, 2019.
-Miller was moved to another district during redistricting.
-107th district Representative Blaine Wilhour is running for this seat.
+The district had been represented by Republican Chris Miller since January 9, 2019.
+Miller was re-elected with 76.2% of the vote in 2020.
+He was redistricted to the 101st Representative district and won re-election in his new boundaries.
+107th Representative district state representative Blaine Wilhour was the Republican nominee and faced no other ballot-listed candidates in the general election.

 District 111

-The 111th district will be located in the Metro East and include all or parts of Alton, Bethalto, East Alton, Edwardsville, Glen Carbon, Godfrey, Granite City, Hartford, Madison, Maryville, Mitchell, Pontoon Beach, Rosewood Heights, Roxana, South Roxana, and Wood River.
-The district has been represented by Republican Amy Elik since January 13, 2021.
+The 111th district is located in the Metro East and include all or parts of Alton, Bethalto, East Alton, Edwardsville, Glen Carbon, Godfrey, Granite City, Hartford, Madison, Maryville, Mitchell, Pontoon Beach, Rosewood Heights, Roxana, South Roxana, and Wood River.
+The district had been represented by Republican Amy Elik since January 13, 2021.
 Elik was first elected with 54.4% of the vote in 2020.
-Joe Silkwood, former mayor of East Alton, is running for the Democratic nomination.
+Joe Silkwood, former mayor of East Alton was the Democratic nominee.

 District 112

-The 112th district will be located in the Metro East and include parts of Caseyville, Collinsville, Edwardsville, Fairmont City, Fairview Heights, Glen Carbon, Granite City, Madison, Maryville, O'Fallon, Pontoon Beach, Roxana, Shiloh, and Swansea.
-The district has been represented by Democrat Katie Stuart since January 11, 2017.
+The 112th district is located in the Metro East and include parts of Caseyville, Collinsville, Edwardsville, Fairmont City, Fairview Heights, Glen Carbon, Granite City, Madison, Maryville, O'Fallon, Pontoon Beach, Roxana, Shiloh, and Swansea.
+The district had been represented by Democrat Katie Stuart since January 11, 2017.
 Stuart was re-elected with 53.7% of the vote in 2020.
-Illinois Republican Party Spokesman Joe Hackler and Jennifer Korte are seeking the GOP nomination.
+Jennifer Korte, a former social worker, defeated Joe Hackler, a communications and marketing professional, for the Republican nomination.